About the Career

 CNC machinists work with computer numeric control (CNC) heavy machinery from set up to operation to produce parts and tools from metal, plastic or other materials.
 They program CNC machinery to cut, grind or drill material into a precise shape based on their plans.

-The average hourly wage is $19.18, with entry-level positions starting below that rate.
-The Gulf Coast Workforce Development Board projects that by 2022 opportunities for CNC machinist will increase 49.7 percent.
-(Source: Workforce Solutions, 2016).
+The Gulf Coast Workforce Development Board projects that by 2026 opportunities for CNC machinist will increase 23 percent.
+The average hourly wage is $27.14.

 Completers of the program may find entry-level jobs in:

 - Machine and fabrication shops